openebs-archive/cstor-operators/docs/developer-guide/cstor-volume.md

 CStor CSI volumes are created by creating a PVC in a Kubernetes cluster which references a CSPC based OpenEBS storage class.
 A CSPC based storage class is simply a storage class that refers a CStorPoolCluster.
-A CStor CSI volume is collection of 1 or more volume replica that gets ditributed across the CStorPoolInstances of a CStorPoolCluster.
+A CStor CSI volume is collection of 1 or more volume replica that gets distributed across the CStorPoolInstances of a CStorPoolCluster.
 In this sense, CStor volumes provide a replicated storage.

 To understand more on how CSI works please refer to the following document: